Randomized spectral co-clustering for large-scale directed networks

-Based on the above explanations, one can see that the well-known spectral clustering is a good paradigm for co-clustering directed networks.
-We here consider two algorithms.
-One is based on the standard spectral clustering.
-It first computes the SVD of $A$, and then use $k$-means to cluster the left and right singular vectors of $A$, respectively (see Algorithm \ref{spectral}).
-This algorithm is well-suited to networks whose nodes have approximately equal degree.
-While for networks whose nodes have heterogeneous degree, we consider the following strategy.
-We first compute the SVD of $A$, and then normalize the non-zero rows of the left and right singular vectors such that the resulting rows have Euclidean norm 1. $k$-median clustering is then performed on the normalized rows of the left singular vectors and the right singular vectors, respectively.
-After that, the zero rows of singular vectors are randomly assigned to an existing cluster (see Algorithm \ref{spectralmedian}).
-The normalization step aims to balance the importance of each node to facilitate the subsequent clustering procedures.
-And as we will see in the next section, it is essential for co-clustering networks with degree heterogeneity.
-The $k$-median clustering is used partially due to its robustness to outliers, which deals with the sum of norms instead of sum of squared norms.
+Based on the explanations above, the well-known spectral clustering is a good paradigm for co-clustering directed networks \citep{hartigan1972direct,rohe2012co,rohe2016co}.
+We consider the following two variants of spectral co-clustering algorithms, corresponding to different assumptions on the network.
+The first one is based on the standard spectral clustering, which first computes the SVD of $A$, and then uses $k$-means to cluster the left and right singular vectors of $A$, respectively (Algorithm \ref{spectral}, SCC).
+This algorithm is well-suited to networks whose nodes have approximately equal degrees.
+Whereas for networks whose nodes have heterogeneous degrees, the following algorithm (Algorithm \ref{spectralmedian}, SsCC) is preferred.
+It first computes the SVD of $A$ and then normalizes the non-zero rows of the left and right singular vectors such that the resulting rows have Euclidean norm 1.
+The zero rows are remained the same.
+The $k$-means clustering is then performed on the normalized rows of the left and right singular vectors, respectively.
+The normalization step aims to balance the importance of each node to facilitate the subsequent clustering procedures, which was also studied in \citet{rohe2012co,rohe2016co,lei2015consistency}, among others.
+As we will see in Section \ref{theory}, this step is essential for co-clustering networks with degree heterogeneity.